Table of contents

 - It helps to focus on the most potential projects

 - It monitors the health of the innovation portfolio with regular evaluations

-Innovation process in often described at high level with funnel.
-It’s very descriptive, because typically the number of items like ideas or projects in the process decrease as process advances.
+Innovation process is often described at a high level with a funnel.
+It’s very descriptive because typically the number of items like ideas or projects in the process decrease as the process advances.
 The primary reason for the decrease is that items are evaluated regularly in the process and in each evaluation only the most potential items are passed through to the next phase.
-One characteristic of the innovation process is that the further the idea or project advances to the process, the more money and resources are invested into it.
+One characteristic of the innovation process is that the further the idea or project advances in the process, the more money and resources are invested into it.
 Therefore, it is vital to evaluate regularly the likelihood of the returns on these investments.

 - It demonstrates visually that we have to make choices in the process and not all ideas can progress to the next stage because each stage requires more resources

 - It can be adjusted to meet the needs of each organization